sneikerdiaz/rifas-vlp/README.md

+# #RifasVLP2024.

+A Raffle page created with Startup Template, all template data is below.

 # Startup - Free Next.js Startup Website Template

 Startup free, open-source, and premium-quality startup website template for Next.js comes with everything you need to launch a startup, business, or SaaS website, including all essential sections, components, and pages.